The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvlonesection{Detector Commissioning and Installation} A well-planned and thoroughly executed commissioning of the detector is a key factor in its successful and efficient operation at the beginning of the physics data taking.

 The initial commissioning of SuperKEKB with collisions was carried out from April to July 2018, before the installation of the \acrshort{VXD}.
 During this period, called \phasetwo, the inner volume of the \belletwo\ detector was instrumented with detectors dedicated to the characterization of beam-related backgrounds.
 As described in section~\ref{sec:phase2_commissioning}, final \acrshort{PXD} and \acrshort{SVD} ladders, one per layer, were positioned at the design radii in the horizontal plane of the intersecting beams, where backgrounds were expected to be larger.
-This phase was essential for the VXD to insure the level of backgrounds extrapolated to \phasethree\ from the \phasetwo\ measurements was safe, and to confirm the performance of the PXD and SVD sensors and their readout electronics in the SuperKEKB environment before the VXD installation.
+These measurements were essential to provide a realistic extrapolation of the level of backgrounds from \phasetwo\ to \phasethree\ and ensure the safety of the full VXD, which was a pre-condition for the detector installation.
+In addition, it confirmed the performance of the PXD and SVD sensors and their readout electronics in the SuperKEKB environment before the VXD installation.

 In parallel with Phase 2, the complete SVD, fully equipped with electronics and environmental monitors, was operated and tested with cosmic muons for about two months.
 This commissioning phase, summarized in section~\ref{sec:stand_alone_commissioning}, allowed a thorough verification of all hardware and software components, including cooling, calibration procedures, track reconstruction, and efficiency mapping.